DuranAdrian/Inventory_2.0/README.md

 I decided to leave this project as it is as a testament to my continuing software development skills.
 I hope to one day be able to come back to this app in the future and see how far I've come and possiblely rebuild it with skills I have learned.

-Side note: I had a bit of local technical issue with Inventory_1.0 and decided to create Inventory_2.0.
+Side note: I had a bit of local technical issue with Inventory_1.0 and decided to create Inventory_2.0 hence the name.

 ## ScreenShots